 The FASB Simplifies the Balance Sheet Classification of Deferred Taxes

-By Charles Webb, tax partner
+By: Charles Webb, tax partner

 This simplifies the presentation of deferred taxes by requiring all deferred tax assets and liabilities, along with any related valuation allowance, to be classified as noncurrent on the balance sheet.

-Overview and Impact
+Overview and impact

 Deferred tax assets and liabilities that do not relate to specific assets and liabilities recognized under GAAP on the balance sheet, such as net operating loss and tax credit carryforwards, are generally classified based on the expected reversal date of the temporary difference.
 Companies must then allocate valuation allowances among tax-paying jurisdictions as current and noncurrent on a pro-rata basis.

 The FASB issued the ASU to reduce the complexity in financial reporting by eliminating the need to allocate valuation allowances on a pro-rata basis.
-The FASB agreed that the required disclosures under current U.S. GAAP provide little benefit to financial statement users, because the classification of deferred taxes as current versus noncurrent may not be consistent with the expected recovery or settlement time.
+The FASB agreed that the required disclosures under current US GAAP provide little benefit to financial statement users, because the classification of deferred taxes as current versus noncurrent may not be consistent with the expected recovery or settlement time.

-It is also important to note that total current assets and liabilities will likely be reduced.
+This means that total current assets and liabilities will likely be reduced.
 Companies that present significant current deferred tax assets and liabilities on their balance sheet today should evaluate how the change to noncurrent classification will impact financial ratios such as working capital and current ratios.

-We believe this change is a welcomed benefit to companies applying U.S. GAAP.
+We believe this change is a welcomed benefit to companies applying US GAAP.
 While the effective date for non-public entities is not mandatory until annual periods beginning after Dec.
 15, 2017, we believe companies should seriously consider adopting the ASU as soon as possible.

 Early adoption at the beginning of an interim or annual period is allowed for all entities.
 The new standard may be applied either prospectively or retrospectively by reclassifying the comparative balance sheet.

 Any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or under any state or local tax law or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
 Please do not hesitate to contact us if you have any questions regarding the matter.